mukesh-kk/website/gitpod/docs/references/ides-and-editors/faqs.md

 Gitpod does not officially support [JetBrains Projector](https://lp.jetbrains.com/projector/).
 Gitpod has support for [JetBrains Gateway](/docs/integrations/jetbrains-gateway), which is the primary tool for remote development when using JetBrains IDE's.

-## Can I ensure VS Code Desktop always opens in a single window
+## Can I ensure VS Code Desktop always opens in a single window?

 Unfortunately, it is not possible to redirect to VS Code Desktop using the same window, this is a limitation of VS Code.